Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 - Clicking on the person's name will open the details page for that individual
 - Under the name is a small indicator bar showing the percentage of resource allocation.
 This lets you see how much capacity the person has.
 Hover on the indicator to see a tooltip with more information
 - Moving cards into a person's cells will, as relevant, autommatically update their resource allocation

+!!! info "Grouping by team and rows by person"
+    When grouping by team, there is one group for every team.
+If rows is set to "by person", then within each team, all members of that team are shown.
+So if Amy is a member of the dev team, they will have a row in the dev team group and not in any other group.

 ### Status and Work in Progress Limits
 When viewing by status and either grouping by releases/sprints or displaying for a release/sprint, extra information may show on each status columns.
 If the product is using [Work in Progress (WIP) limits set](../../Spira-Administration-Guide/Product-Planning/#kanban-work-in-progress-limits), the relevant limit for each status will show in a little pill shaped badge in the header for that status, along with the number of requirement cards in that status for that release/sprint.
 For example, if the limit is 3 and there are 2 cards then the pill will read "2/3" - 2 of 3 requirements.